-MGG undertakes its own property acquisitions, develops brownfield land assets and repositions outdated properties, relying on in-house services for all facets of both the investment portfolio and development side of the business.
+MGG undertakes its own property acquisitions and repositions outdated properties, relying on in-house services for all facets of both the investment portfolio and development side of the business.
 In addition, MGG acts as a full-service third party provider for institutional clients.